techlore/go-incognito/Scripts/Section 4/3_ Mobile Operating Systems.md

 To summarize, if you’re a user who draws your convenience line pretty early on, I would recommend iOS or a stock Android device.
-But, if you’re willing to go above and beyond and get a truly private and secure device, you’re going to want to check out Type 3 Android, preferably without Google services, and hopefully one day those Linux phones may be a good option.
+But, if you’re willing to go above and beyond and get a truly private and secure device, you’re going to want to check out Type 3 Android, preferably without Google services, and ideally with strong security using as of today--GrapheneOS or CalyxOS.

 That’s going to finish the main options for a private and secure experience on your mobile devices.
 It’s not as simple as I originally envisioned, but the final